jronallo/iiif-image/readme.md

     - `ExtractorJP2Kakadu`: Uses `kdu_expand`
     - `ExtractorJp2Openjpeg`: Uses `opj_decompress`
 - Manipulators: While there are multiple manipulators only the `SharpManipulator` is hooked up to work with the current JP2 extractors.
 The Imagemagick-based `ConvertManipulator` was known to have been working at some point in the past.
 These could eventually be configurable, but in most cases the `SharpManipulator` ought to be preferred as it will return the image as a Buffer which can be sent directly back to the client.

-## Requirements

-Image manipulation relies on the [sharp](http://sharp.dimens.io/en/stable/) module which relies on libvips.

-In order to handle JP2 files you'll need to install OpenJPEG (`opj_decompress` & `opj_dump`) or the more performant but proprietary Kakadu executables (`kdu_expand` & `kdu_jp2info`).

-Note: We do not distribute the Kakadu executables.
-See the Kakadu copyright notice and disclaimer below.

-## Modules

 ### `ImageRequestParser`